 Then, there’ll be a top conversion sources report:

-Ready to simplify Google Analytics and get easy tracking of forms, ecommerce, outbound links, and much more, plus dual tracking with Universal Analytics and GA4?
-Get started with ExactMetrics today!
+Ready to simplify Google Analytics and get easy tracking for forms, eCommerce, outbound links, and much more?

-For some awesome ideas bout how to improve your online store, read 16 Simple Ways to Boost Your Ecommerce Conversion Rate.
+For some awesome ideas bout how to improve your online store, check out our Simple Ways to Boost Your eCommerce Conversion Rate.